DJMF2015/project_work/week7/day3/hw_pubsub_nested_reusable_views/ReadMe.md

 Answer the following questions:

-1. Which view is rendered more than once?
+1. Which view is rendered more than once? ### ContinentView
-2. Which views are nested in which other view?
+2. Which views are nested in which other view? ### coninentview rendered by continent_listView which fetches data from continent.js
-3. What are the benefits of using nested reusable views in this way?
+3. What are the benefits of using nested reusable views in this way? scalability, DRY, increased modularity, looser coupling